 These thoughts brought me to a time in my childhood when my Mom, Josie, would make Velveta Cheese on toast, but I had no Velveeta cheese but I wanted something warm and reminiscent of that time of my childhood.
 So here is where Twisted Chicken Chow Mein came about from.

 I used every bit of that chicken that was leftover.
 This recipe can be used for chicken pot pie, too.
 I was making it up as I went along and it all turned out very well.
 My husband loved it; and so did I!!

 It really is easy, just take it step by step and it’ll be a breeze!
 Just get your ingredients all ready prior to assembling your recipe.
 After you have completed it send me some pictures of the family enjoying it will be sure to post them with your comments.

 TWISTED CHICKEN CHOW MEIN

-This delectable creation is quick to prepare and hardy; you will be completely satisfied with this entree and I'm almost certain so will your family!
+This delectable creation is quick to prepare and hearty; you will be completely satisfied with this entree and I'm almost certain so will your family!
 It's tasty and F A S T fits right into the 30-minute meal category.
 This dish is one that should be reserved for leftover chicken or turkey since that would be the most obvious time to make this.
 This recipe can be used with the store roasted chicken leftovers which no one wants which is sitting in your fridge just waiting for the expiration date.
 Take it out right now put a pair of surgical gloves on and stripe down all the meat on those bones.

 Why is it called twisted chicken chow mein?!?
 This recipe started to be chow mein but when I realized I didn't have what I needed for the chow mein, I turned it around and gave it a milk/bechamel/white roux sauce with a few sauteed vegetables and poured all of it over dry toasted crispy bread and, wah-la you have TWISTED CHICKEN CHOW MEIN !